bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 <center>numbers[2] = 10</center>

 The “numbers[2]” accesses the list at index 2 using the brackets, [].
-By putting an equals sign, “=”, to the right of it, we are indicating that we want to reassign numbers[2]’s value to the value on the right of the “=” – in this instance, it is 10.
+Placing an equals sign, “=”, to the right of it indicates that we want to reassign numbers[2]’s value to the value on the right of the “=” – in this instance, it is 10.

-**Adding an Element**
+### Adding an Element

 *append(new_element)*